UFC Fight Night: Lawler vs. Dos Anjos: Predictions & Analysis

 All-Rounder

-The style clash matters here: Marquez looks to close distance and put the fight on the mat, while Stewart is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
-In our database, wrestlers own a 59% win rate against all-rounders, giving Marquez the stylistic edge.
+The style clash matters here: Marquez is most dangerous on the ground, constantly threatening chokes and joint locks, while Stewart is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
+In our database, submission artists own a 55% win rate against all-rounders, giving Marquez the stylistic edge.

 A few statistical edges stand out.
 Stewart throws significantly more leather — a 2.2 sig. strike per minute gap.
 Stewart is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Marquez has tighter striking defense, making opponents miss more often.